-This is a DIY photo frame project for an unusual and eye catching box frame.
+This is a DIY photo frame project with step by step instructions showing you how to make a box frame.

 Starting with your photo, measure a piece of craft card (2 – 2.5mm thick) to be slightly bigger.
 For this 4x6in photo we added 1cm all the way around.
 Cut 2 pieces of card out to this size.
 These are the front and back of the frame.